Skip to main content

 Aftershoot is supported by both Windows and MacOS devices that are equipped with at least 4 CPUs and 8GB RAM.

-When it comes to image formats, Aftershoot supports all leading RAW formats, as well as JPEGs and PNGs.
+When it comes to image formats, Aftershoot supports all leading RAW formats, as well as JPEGs.

 How to Use Aftershoot Culling